sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 - Dockerfile linter (hadolint)
 - Check whether the Go module folders are "tidy" (go mod tidy)

+### Running backend integration and end-to-end tests in CI

+For pull requests, only a limited set of tests are run in CI.
+If you would like to run the full `main` test suite in a PR, including backend integration tests, e2e, and qa, you can name your branch with the prefix `master-dry-run/` and this will run all the tests that will be ran when the PR is checked into `main`.

 ## Release testing

 To manually test against a Kubernetes cluster, use https://k8s.sgdev.org.